NHL Draft Study 2003-16

 NJ | 40.5 | 27.7 | 68.2 |

-Timmins had a lot of years that he was picking once in the top two rounds, and only five times in the top 15, tied for fifth least in the league.
-Montreal had one pick in the top four in that drafting period, while Edmonton, by comparison, had six in a seven-year span.
+Detroit and New Jersey are the only clubs that had the combination of fewer top-60 and top-15 picks.
+When you also factor in the total number of picks, Montreal was essentially tied with Philadelphia for the 27th least favourable starting point for the drafts between 2003-16.
+Timmins had a lot of years that he picked once in the top two rounds, and only five times in the top 15, tied for fifth least in the league.
+Montreal had one pick in the top four in that drafting period, while Edmonton had six in a seven-year span.

 Despite those obstacles, Timmins drafted the third-most players that have gone on to play at least 300 games in the NHL.
 He has done the most with the least of any talent evaluator since he joined the Canadiens.